exadel-inc/esl/src/modules/esl-event-listener/README.md

 ### ⚡ `ESLEventUtils.decorate` and `ESLEventTargetDecorator`

-In case the original event of the target happens too frequently to be handled every time, it might be useful to limit its processing.
+In case where original event of the target happens too frequently to be handled every time, it might be useful to limit its processing.
 In purpose to do that ESL allows creating decorated`EventTargets`.
 The decorated target will process the original target events dispatching with the passed async call decoration function (such as debounce or throttle).